makers-for-life/makair-simulator/README.md

 5. You can now run the control-ui executable on port `serialport/tty1`.
 For example: `makair-control -p serialport/tty1`

 ## Easy way to Run the Simulator and the UI
-You might want to run the simulator in background, with a control UI 1.Do
+You might want to run the simulator in background, with a control UI.
+You could just use the` install_simulator.sh `bash script located in the utils directory of this repo.
+This script will clone, build and run this repo AND the control-ui repo